clearfocustech/cft-ansible-playbooks/centos-install-on-esxi/Readme.md

-This playbook will provision a new virtual machine in ESXi and install CentOS on it.
+This playbook will provision a new virtual machine in ESXi and install CentOS(or Ubuntu) on it.
 You will need the rpm packages for python-pyvmomi, python-requests, isomd5sum and genisofs on the ansible server

 An example ansible hosts file entry for this is below: